Asst. Director of Admissions

-Duluth, Minnesota has been called one of America's Best College Towns, one of the best adventure hubs in the world, even the Best Town in America.
+Duluth, Minnesota is one of America's cities on the rise, one of the best adventure hubs in the world, even the Best Town in America.
 From our perch on the shores of Lake Superior, Duluth is where The College of Saint Scholastica (CSS) calls home.

 And with an international experience that combines a diverse, rigorous education with a welcoming, inclusive community, you can too.